bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/00_Quickstart/03_Python.rst

 .. rubric:: Task dependency graph

-COMPSs stores the generated task dependecy graph within the ``$HOME/.COMPSs/<APP_NAME>_<00-99>/monitor`` directory in dot format. |qpybr|
+COMPSs stores the generated task dependency graph within the ``$HOME/.COMPSs/<APP_NAME>_<00-99>/monitor`` directory in dot format. |qpybr|
 The generated graph is ``complete_graph.dot`` file, which can be displayed with any dot viewer.